MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/exchange-online-integration-for-your-office-365-and-dynamics-365-dev-test-enviro.md

 Use the instructions in [Office 365 and Dynamics 365 dev/test environment](office-365-and-dynamics-365-dev-test-environment.md) to create either a lightweight or simulated enterprise version of an Office 365 and Dynamics 365 dev/test environment.

 > [!NOTE]
-> The configuration in this article does not require the simulated enterprise dev/test environment, which includes a simulated intranet connected to the Internet and directory synchronization for a Windows Server Active Directory (AD) forest.
+> The configuration in this article does not require the simulated enterprise dev/test environment, which includes a simulated intranet connected to the Internet and directory synchronization for an Active Directory Domain Services (AD DS) forest.
 It is provided here as an option so that you can experiment with Office 365 and Dynamics 365 in an environment that represents a typical organization

 ## Phase 2: Configure and demonstrate Dynamics 365 integration in Exchange Online